 He was another member of the Lodge to also be a member of the Chapter of St Albans No 29.
 He held London Rank (now LGR).

 Outside the Regiment and the Lodge, he was Vice President of the Ealing Conservative & Unionist Association and Vice President of the Ealing Association Football Club, who coincidentally played in the same colours as the Regiment.
+He was also made Deputy Lieutenant for Middlesex in 1862

 He died in February 1931 at the age of 77, having recently celebrated his Golden Wedding anniversary.